RuPaul Roast (RuPaul's Drag Race season 5): Production and broadcast

+Fashion

+For the main stage, RuPaul wears a green dress, large hoop earrings, and a blonde wig.
+Alaska has a black dress with a matching headpiece and a blonde wig.
+Ivy Winters wears a green dress, gloves, and a red wig.
+Jinkx Monsoon has a black-and-white outfit with a red wig.
+Detox wears earrings shaped like lightning rods and a dark wig.
+Alyssa Edwards has a black dress, silver earrings, and a dark wig.
+Coco Montrese wears a black dress, gold accessories, and a red wig.
+Roxxxy Andrews has a black lace outfit.

 Reception

 Oliver Sava of The A.V.
 Club gave the episode a rating of 'A'.
-Michelle Visage considered the performance among her favorites, as of 2022.
+Visage considered the performance among her favorites, as of 2022.
 In 2022, Bernardo Sim of Out magazine called the lip-sync "iconic".
 Writing for Pride.com in 2023, Sim said the lip-sync was the season's best.
 Stephen Daw included the performance in Billboards similar list in 2024.